kecman/garage/PLAN.md

 - [UI/UX,Bug] Fix obj loading for quad faces
 - [UI/UX] :UserConfig Hotload user configurable parameters
 - [Bug] Fix sweep dragging check boxes being affected through overlayed ui e.g., colour picker
+- [Commands] Add a syntax for specifying what command to run when the app starts
+- [Commands] Command to select/sort items by type, geometric extent, size, number of points/faces, filename etc
+- [Commands] Command to group items by matching wildcard, maybe groups are numbered/lettered so #f.42 is item 42 in group f?
+- [Commands] Command to compute parameterisation?
+- [Commands] Command to compute an animation?
+- [Commands] Command to simplify, and show ui with parameters for the simplification
 - [Commands] save_obj <filename> <optional-element-index-list>
 - [UI/UX] When we press "Reset Orbit" we should re-place the camera planes
 - [UI/UX] Mesh element number/segment number rendering